project-dkg/dkg-nodes/README.md

 We provide a simple GUI to control ```dkg service node``` in a [separate project](https://github.com/maxirmx/dkg-frontend).

-## Starting servoce node with front-end in a docker container
+## Starting service node with front-end in a docker container
 ```
 version: '3.4'